Dog Parks in Irving, TX

 What is the best dog park in Irving?

-The highest-rated dog park in Irving is Paws Colinas.
-It offers fully fenced, off leash, water access.
+The highest-rated dog park in Irving is Irving Dog Park.
+It offers off leash.

 Are there free dog parks in Irving?